rosualinpetru/ers/README.md

-# Range Search on Encrypted Multi-Attribute Data: Experiment Code (Extensions)
+# Range Search on Encrypted Multi-Attribute Data: Experiment Code

-This fork implements additional range search schemes for multi-attribute data.
+This fork implements additional range search schemes for multi-attribute data and refactors the existing code.

-*The only contribution is contained in the **extensions** package!*
+Packages:

+* **ers.structures**: Defines structures that generically handle any number of dimensions.
-* **ers**: The package contains schemes associated with the paper "Range Search on Encrypted Multi-Attribute Data" by Francesca Falzon, Evangelia Anna Markatou, Zachary Espiritu, and Roberto Tamassia.
+* **ers.schemes**: The package contains schemes associated with the paper "Range Search on Encrypted Multi-Attribute Data" by Francesca Falzon, Evangelia Anna Markatou, Zachary Espiritu, and Roberto Tamassia.
+These schemes are refactored to handle any dimension generically.
-* **extensions**: Contains newly introduced schemes.
+* **ers.benchmark**: Contains utilities to generate XLSX reports, generate datasets and plot Hilbert schemes.

 **Important:** This repository implements several cryptographic primitives (used for research purposes) which should not be used in production.